Iran and the Islamic State: Iranian citizens and ISIS

-Tehran Bureau reports a popular support on Iran's military action against ISIS.
+Tehran Bureau reports popular support for Iran's military action against ISIS.

-According to Al Jazeera, as of January 2015 "hundreds" of Iranian Sunni Kurds have crossed the Iran-Iraq border to fight ISIS, mostly joining Iraqi Kurdistan fighters also known as Peshmerga.
+According to Al Jazeera, by January 2015, "hundreds" of Iranian Kurds from Iranian Kurdistan crossed the Iran-Iraq border to fight ISIS, mostly joining Iraqi Kurdistan fighters also known as Peshmerga.

 Several research works and polls conducted by a security body in Iran have shown that Iran's Sunni community "are not interested in membership in the ISIS".
-However, Erbil-based website Rudaw cites a Facebook post from the One ISIS page saying that in October 2014, 23 Kurds from Iran had joined the group.
+However, Erbil-based website Rudaw cites a Facebook post from the one ISIS page saying that in October 2014, 23 Kurds from Iran had joined the group.
 Kurdish activist Mokhtar Hoshmand has claimed "20 Iranian Kurdish members of ISIS have been killed and 30 have been injured".

 Axis of Resistance

-The "Axis of Resistance" is a Western exonym for a set of militant factions in nearby Arab States allegedly allied to Iran.
-Some of these have come into conflict with ISIS affiliates or sympathisers.
+The "Axis of Resistance" is a Western exonym for a set of militant, insurgent and militia factions, groups, and organizations in nearby Middle Eastern States allegedly affiliated with, allied to, or aligned with Iran.
+Some of these have come into conflict with ISIS-affiliates or sympathizers.
 Israel, an opponent of Iran, has also armed opposing proxies, some of which have alleged links to ISIS.